Interview with the Vampire (TV series): Casting

 In August 2021, Sam Reid and Jacob Anderson were confirmed to play the lead roles of Lestat de Lioncourt and Louis de Pointe du Lac.
 Two months later, Bailey Bass joined the cast in a starring role as Claudia, whose age was changed from five-year-old in the novel to fourteen-year-old to avoid Louisiana's child labor law.
 Kalyne Coleman subsequently landed a recurring role as Grace, Louis's sister.
 In 2022, Christian Robinson and Assad Zaman joined the cast as Levi and Rashid, respectively, while Eric Bogosian was cast as Daniel Molloy in an undisclosed capacity.
 In April the same year, Maura Grace Athari completed the cast as Antoinette.

 Anderson, Reid, Bogosian, and Zaman reprised their roles in the second season, while Delainey Hayles replaced Bass as Claudia due to "a variety of unforeseen circumstances".
 In 2023, Ben Daniels and Roxane Duran joined the cast to play Santiago and Madeleine.
 In February 2024, upon the announcement of the second season's release date, David Costabile joined the cast as a guest star.

 The main cast, except Daniels, was set to reprise their roles in the season three.
 In July 2025, Jennifer Ehle and Damien Atkins joined the show as Gabriella, Lestat's mother, and Magnus.
 They were also joined by Ella Ballentine, Jeanine Serralles, and Christopher Heyerdahl.
 Sheila Atim was later cast as Akasha, the mother of all vampires and the title character of the third book The Queen of the Damned in October, while Noah Reid, Ryan Kattner, Seamus Patterson and Sarah Swire joined the cast as Lestat's band members.
+In January 2026, Amaka Umeh was announced in the role of Dee Pharma, a member of Lestat's entourage.